It’s easy to be busy, but are you being busy on the right things. If you’re not focusing on money-making tasks every day then you’re not.

 Here are five action tasks that will lead to increased income and business growth if you focus on them as a priority.

-Task 1: Email Your Customers Regularly.
+1: Emailing Your Customers

-Contrary to popular belief, email marketing is NOT dead.
 Email is the easiest way to stay in touch with customers and prospects to let them know about your new offerings or to recommend an affiliate product which pays you a commission.

 - Create a tripwire offer

-- Creating a tripwire page
+- Creating a tripwire pages

 You’ll never please everyone but by creating systems that support your customers you’ll be able to respond to those that need help or have an issue.